W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 {% if showCommentary %}
 ::: details Commentary
 Believing that magic has healing properties falls nicely into the ego’s trap of having us first seek solutions where they cannot be found, and then having us believe we have indeed found them.
-(Wapnick, F.A.J., p.78.)
+(Wapnick, FAJ, p.78.)

-(1) [Magic principles] would include not only traditional forms of medical treatment such as drugs, surgery, and rest, but also many of the new Age techniques of acupuncture, massage, special diets, vitamins, exercise, aura manupulation, laying on of hands, repetition of certan prayers or rituals, forms of breathing, and meditations etc. (Wapnick, F.A.J., p.78.)
+(1) [Magic principles] would include not only traditional forms of medical treatment such as drugs, surgery, and rest, but also many of the new Age techniques of acupuncture, massage, special diets, vitamins, exercise, aura manupulation, laying on of hands, repetition of certan prayers or rituals, forms of breathing, and meditations etc. (Wapnick, FAJ, p.78.)

 (4) If a person’s fear level is too great to abandon the ego’s investment in guilt, seeking healing through the love of the Holy Spirit would merely re-inforece the underlying fear of this love.
-(Wapnick, F.A.J., p.78.)
+(Wapnick, FAJ, p.78.)

 (6) As we all have experienced, magic *does* work at its own level. … Although it is not a mistake to use such agents [ie medicine or surgery], it *is* a mistake to ascribe healing properties to them, for they do not remove the causes that brought on the symptom.
 To believe that magic heals closes off the power of the miracle to undo the guilt that *is* the cause of sickness, “protecting” the guilt from healing by refusing to recognize its existence.
-(Wapnick, F.A.J., p.78–79.) see [T-2.V.2:2](/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker#2).
+(Wapnick, FAJ, p.78–79.) see [T-2.V.2:2](/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker#2).
 :::
 {% endif %}